 Upcoming Guest Teaching

-Kora led two workshops, one at The Watermill Center and the other at the Hampton Bays Community Center
+September 24: The Hamptons, NY at The Watermill Center and the Hampton Bays Community Center

 Examples of Classes I teach:

 The movement research of riding resilience demands athleticism and verve, as well as honoring attention to detail.
 There will be lively investigations that utilize strength and release to create physical necessity and follow-through in our movements.
 Full-throttle motion via momentum- based phrases will nurture both disorientation and point-on-precision.
 Movers will experience the delightful nuances and the empowerment of moving on the edge of control!

 This workshop will focus on partnering and duet work.
 Utilizing skills from contact improvisation and athletics, participants will research duet work that comes from physical necessity v.s. decorative posturing.
 We will hone in on ways to work with a partner that challenges them physically while offering attention that chisels away at artifice and discovers primal human interactions that require active listening and empathy.